 Clinical rotations are completed at various hospitals and healthcare facilities in the Chicago Metropolitan area including but not limited to Loyola University Health System, Northwestern Memorial Hospital, Evanston Northwestern Healthcare, Rush North Shore Medical Center, Children’s Memorial Hospital, Mac Neal Health Network, and Advocate Lutheran General Hospital.

 Students begin clinical rotations at the beginning of their second semester.
-Students are randomly assigned a clinical location.
 Students complete a corresponding clinical rotation for every theory area of nursing covered in the program.